BotanicalAmy/Vehicle-Research/README.md

 When purchasing at 40,000 and selling at 150,000 and considering cost of ownership, the Volvo XC60 is predicted to be $15,826 more expensive than the Toyota Rav4.

 # Conclusion
-While the rapid depreciation of the Volvo XC60 made me curious about the true cost, math tells me that the Volvo XC60 is predicted to be 41.3% more expensive than the Rav4 if purchased at 40,000 miles and driven until it reaches 150,000  miles.
+While the rapid depreciation of the Volvo XC60 confirmed my hypothesis that a XC60 and Rav4 are similar in price at 40,000 miles, the Volvo XC60 is predicted to be 41.3% more expensive than the Rav4 over if purchased at 40,000 miles and driven until it reaches 150,000  miles.

 ### Considerations
 The Volvo XC60 data was sourced from Edmunds.com and the Rav4 data was pulled from a tool using Auto Trader.
 I noticed that some of the Edmunds values came from Carvana.
 While I had used a local search for the Edmunds.com web scraping, doing a scrape for both the Volvo XC60 and Toyota Rav4 would have been a better analysis.